-Phillip H. Redmond Jr. has been named director of the Child Care program area at The Duke Endowment.
+Gillian Small has been named a Fellow at The Duke Endowment.
 Read the news release.

-Trustees of The Duke Endowment in Charlotte have approved $7.2 million in grants to organizations in North Carolina and South Carolina that are working to expand opportunities for vulnerable children.
+Trustees of The Duke Endowment in Charlotte have approved $8.4 million in new grants to support organizations in North Carolina and South Carolina that are working to expand opportunities for vulnerable children.
 Read the news release.

 Colleges and universities are increasingly focused on trying to understand what interventions work best for students who say they are facing mental- and emotional-health troubles.
 (Note: Story link subject to NYT paywall).
 Read More.